-Using one couldn’t be easier.
+Using a chimney starter is very easy.
 You can use either newspaper or lighter cubes to get the coals going.
 Newspaper works great, but nothing beats a lighter cube.
-They even work in the rain!
+Lighter cubes even burn in the rain!

 You’ll need to take out the cooking grate from your grill.
 Then, fill your Chimney Starter all the way to the top with charcoal (you can use less if you aren’t cooking as much food).
 Set the lighter cubes on the charcoal grate and light them.